-This Disclosure Statement contains important information about a savings incentive match plan for employees of small employers Individual Retirement Accounts ("SIMPLE IRA") under Sections 408(a) and 408(p) of the Internal Revenue Code ("Code") and applicable regulations.
+This Disclosure Statement contains important information about a savings incentive match plan for employees of small employers' Individual Retirement Accounts ("SIMPLE IRA") under Sections 408(a) and 408(p) of the Internal Revenue Code ("Code") and applicable Federal Income Tax Regulations ("Regulations").
 You should read this Disclosure Statement, as well as the Custodial Agreement, to make certain that you fully understand the rules and tax consequences applicable to SIMPLE IRAs.